martina-lavanya/fastder/notes/overview.md

 7. how do i consider strand info?

 remember to clone git repo and to download the files via wget onto the server directly if possible

+# meeting Izaskun 1.10.25
+1. how do I deal with group effects? am I meant to calculate the average normalized counts across two groups and then apply the threshold for differential expression?
+Or should I consider group separately?
+2.